 Case Name Bank / Account Wording of Signature Card Wording of Related Account Agreement Unique Facts Regarding Signature Card Completion Key Factors in Determining Survivorship Issue Right of Survivorship?
 Pressler v.
 Lytle State Bank, 982 S. W. 2d 561 (Tex.
 App. - San Antonio 1998, no writ) Lytle State Bank Box opposite "Individual" account type had "XX" typed in it; box opposite "Joint - With Survivorship" account type had "X" handwritten in blue ink.
 (Other language of signature card unavailable.)
 N/A Jury found that handwritten, blue ink "X" in box opposite "Joint - With Survivorship" was not placed on the signature card either by the decedent or with his consent.
 Trial court properly placed burden of proof on disputed fact issue on party claiming survivorship. "[A] party who claims to own an account as the survivor of a joint account bears the burden of proving her claim."
 No In re Estate of Dillard, 98 S. W. 3d 386 (Tex.
 App. - Amarillo 2003, writ denied) Merrill Lynch (court applies §439 to what appears to be a brokerage account and not a bank account, without explanation) Court says no one disputes that there appears of record an agreement containing survivorship language, but the language is not reproduced in the opinion.
 N/A Signed account agreement references Merrill Lynch Account No. 51D-11699.
 Property at death was in ML Acct.
-No. 552- 17M38.
+No. 552-17M38.
 Broker testimony allowed to explain that account is the same, but the number changed when the account was moved from Fort Worth ML office to Austin office.
 Court says Stauffer permits extrinsic evidence of which document governs which account (it prevents extrinsic evidence of the intent to make it survivorship or not survivorship.
 Yes Herring v.
-Estate of Huffman, SW3d (Tex.
-App. - Houston, 14 th Dist., 2004, pet. den.)
+Estate of Huffman, SW3d(Tex.
+App Houston, 14 th Dist., 2004, pet. den.)
 Bank of America Adequacy of survivorship language was not at issue.
 N/A The box adjacent to the ROS language is checked; however, there is no signature next to the box.
 The parties' signatures appear on the card, but further down under a section relating to interest on the account.
-No

-Case Name Bank / Account Wording of Signature Card Wording of Related Account Agreement Unique Facts Regarding Signature Card Completion Key Factors in Determining Survivorship Issue Right of Survivorship?
-Estate of Wilson, 213 SW3d 491 (Tex.
-App Tyler 2006. no pet.)
-Bank of America The card had a place for an "X" next to "Joint with Right of Survivorship", which was marked by Husband and Wife and they both signed the card "All joint accounts are presumed to be joint accounts with the right of survivorship unless the applicable state law does not permit this presumption or we have otherwise agreed with you in writingRight of survivorship means that when a co-owner dies, the balance in the account belongs to the suviving co- owner" The husband and wife checked the box for joint with right of survivorship, and also crossed through the boxes showing "Individual", "POD" and "Totten Trust".
-Court specifically stated that when the signature card incorporates a deposit agreement, that agremeent is also a part of the deposit contract between the parties.
+No Estate of Wilson, 213 SW3d 491 (Tex.
+App Tyler 2006, no pet.)
+Bank of America The card had a place for an "X" next to "Joint with Right of Survivorship", which was marked by Husband and Wife and they both signed the card "All joint accounts are presumed to be joint accounts with the right of survivorship unless the applicable state law does not permit this presumption or we have otherwise agreed with you in writingRight of survivorship means that when a co-owner dies, the balance in the account belongs to the surviving co-owner" The husband and wife checked the box for joint with right of survivorship, and also crossed through the boxes showing "Individual", "POD" and "Totten Trust".
+Court specifically stated that when the signature card incorporates a deposit agreement, that agreement is also a part of the deposit contract between the parties.
 Section 34.301(a), Tex.
 Fin.
 Code Yes Malone v.
-Malone, SW3d No. 10-04- 00011 CV (Tex.
-App Waco 2005, pet. pending No. 05-0741) Bank of America Decedent initialed the line next to "w/ Right of Survivorship" and signed signature card.
-Substantially same as above Card specifically stated that the account was governed by the terms and conditions of the deposit agreement as it may be amended from time to time.
-Court found that case governed by pre-1993 version of Section 439, and that signature on card was insufficient.
-NO Dellinger v.
-Dellinger, 224 SW3d 434 (Tex.
-App Dallas 2007, no. pet.)
-Advanced Federal Credit Untion Decedent signed the "Membership and Account Application," which designated the account as a joint account.
-"Unless otherwise stated on the Account Application, a multiple party account includes rights of survivorship.
-This means when one owner dies, all sums in the account on the date of death vest in and belong to the surviving party(ies) as his or her separate property and estate."
-Court applied general principles of contract law to affirm probate court's finding that the "Membership Account Application" incorporated the terms of the Account Agreement by reference, including the presumption that a multi party account includes rights of survivorship.
-YES
+Malone, Bank of America Decedent initialed the line next to "w/ Right of Survivorship" Substantially same as above Card specifically stated that the account was Court found that case governed by pre-1993 NO